dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/table-status-operators.md

 **DAG example**

-The example sets a task to receive status from the monitoring sensors set on "maven_restaurant_ratings.consumers" table from "example_connection".
+The example sets a task to receive status from the monitoring sensors set on the "maven_restaurant_ratings.consumers" table from "example_connection".
 The operator connects to the locally started DQOps server.

 ```python